 Gastroesophageal reflux disease, commonly called GERD, is one of the most common syndromes in the developed world.
 It is also called heartburn or simply acid reflux.
 In any case, it can manifest itself with several different symptoms caused by the irritation of the esophagus, larynx and mouth due to the contact with stomach acid, bile and food.
-During the last years, a variaton of the disease, called laryngopharyngeal reflux (LPR), has been established.
+Just in the past few years, a variation of the disease, called laryngopharyngeal reflux (LPR), has been established.
 In this case, stomach acid, pepsin and bile can irritate the larynx causing symptoms that aren’t the same as in the case of GERD.

 -Burning sensation in the chest, especially after eating or at night.

 The medical approach to this condition is based on the suppression of stomach acid and, in selected cases, surgical procedures.